Last Updated on June 16, 2023 by Tim Wells

 The NVIDIA Shield TV was first released in 2015, with a second, smaller version dropping in 2017.
 The most recent Shield TV, nicknamed ‘The Tube,’ came out in 2019 to make it more affordable.
 It’s available in two models: the Shield TV and the Shield TV Pro.

-Based on the official Android TV OS, the NVIDIA Shield TV can be used to stream digital media or stream and play games from a PC or via a shared network.
+Based on the official Android TV OS, the NVIDIA Shield TV can stream digital media or play games from a PC or via a shared network.
 It’s also fully integrated with Google Assistant for voice control.

 Here you can check out my full review of the Amazon Fire TV Cube.